Chenyc666/Food-Order-Project/README.md

 # CustomerOrder
 It has a constructor that takes in the customer's name, their ordered items, and the total cost, and initializes the member variables.
+It has three getter methods to retrieve the name, ordered items, and total cost.

 # Main.java